JudahSolomon/android_iptv/README.md

  ---

- ##About the App
- this is an Android TV App i contributed to during Hacktoberfest 2021
+ This is an Android TV App i contributed to during Hacktoberfest 2021

  ## Tools Used
  1. Java